 What became of our family?

-On October 25, 1929, the stock exchange crash in New York widened into a world economic crises and global depression.
+On October 25, 1929, the stock exchange crash in New York widened into a world economic crisis and global depression.
 In Germany, the depression led to economic collapse, mass unemployment and pauperization.
-The acting grand coalition under Chancellor Hermann Müller (SPD) broke apart in March 1930, it was the last parliamentarian democratic administration of the Weimar Republic.
-The Reichstag elections of September 1930 resulted in the Nazi Party’s landslide breakthrough.
-Reichspräsident Hindenburg became more and more authoritarian, and the greater the need became, the more votes the extremists gained.In 1932, the Nazi Party and the Communist party were the strongest factions in the Reichstag.
+Already in March 1930, the acting grand coalition under Chancellor Hermann Müller (SPD) broke apart.
+In fact, the parliamentarian democracy had broken apart.
+Reichspräsident Hindenburg became more and more authoritarian.
+Moreover, the Reichstag elections of September 1930 resulted in the Nazi Party’s landslide breakthrough, and the greater the need, the more votes the extremistswon.In 1932, the Nazi Party and the Communist party were the strongest factions in the Reichstag.
 The Republic was about to crumble.

-Kathi, the winemaker, helped to rebuild the Mountain Men Vineyard after prohibition, Max worked with an American railroad company.
-Their children grew up in the United States and becamse US citizens.
+Kathi, the winemaker, helped rebuild the Mountain Men Vineyard after prohibition, Max worked with an American railroad company.
+Their children grew up in the United States and became US citizens.
 They always kept in touch with Germany, and the outbreak of World War II broke their hearts.

-After the war, they went back to Germany to help rebuilding their native country.
+After the war, they went back to Germany to help rebuild their native country.
 And Lottie had saved a bottle of the “vintage of the century” 1921.

 The photo is from the German Wikipedia, public domain section.
 The passages on Ambassador Houghton are from the Wikipedia too.
 As to General Allen, my source is Henry T. Allen, “My Rhineland Journal”.